19 May 2022

 The guardian has a duty to the founder and the beneficiaries to act in good faith and en bon pere de famille to enforce the Constitution and the purpose and in the exercise of his functions.
 To this end, in the exercise of his duty, a guardian may bring an action against the Council unless the foundation’s Constitution provides otherwise.
 The guardian is entitled to inspect the records and accounts of the foundation upon 2 working days’ notice in writing to the Council.

-A guardian is entitled to be paid and reimbursed by the Council from the foundation’s property for all expenses and liabilities properly incurred in connection with the guardianship of the foundation, provided he is not liable for any loss of the foundation property resulting from his breach of duty.
+A guardian is entitled to be paid and reimbursed by the Council from the foundation’s property for all expenses and liabilities properly incurred in connection with the guardianship of the foundation.
+A guardian is not liable for any loss to the foundation provided he has not acted in breach of duty.

 Subject to the foundation’s Constitution and the Law, a guardian who commits or connives in a breach of his duty is liable for any loss or depreciation in value of the foundation property resulting from the breach.
 The terms of the Constitution cannot relieve a guardian of liability for a breach of duty arising from his own fraud, wilful misconduct or gross negligence and neither can the Constitution grant a guardian any indemnity against the foundation’s property in respect of any such liability.